There was never a doubt Paisley would take over

 reserves before Paisley switched him to midfield.
 This was later proved to be one of the

-many master strokes Paisley made over his reign.
+best moves Paisley had made over his reign.
 Kennedy had a whole new lease of life playing

 in his new midfield role.

-After his not-too-successful maiden season as manager, he was
+After his not-to-successful maiden season as manager, he was

 determined to win something.
 Local lads David Fairclough and Jimmy Case were promoted to